derapi/derapi/README.md

 ## Making a request

-### Partner Authentication
+### Vendor Authentication
-When clients make requests against Derapi, they include an OAuth Bearer token for each partner to which a they have access.
+When clients make requests against Derapi, they include an OAuth Bearer token for each vendor to which a they have access.
 To accommodate multiple bearer tokens in one HTTP request, the client includes one header per backend.
 The headers take the form `X-Authorization-<vendor>: Bearer` where `<vendor>` is one of the backends Derapi supports, e.g., `sma`, `solis`, `se` (solaredge), etc.
 The `X-Authorization-*` headers follow the syntax and semantics of RFC 6750.